Deco&Design

 Use of petrified wood

-Petrified wood has various uses.
+Petrified wood has many uses.
 It can be used in construction, giving houses a very original look.

-It is used in the manufacture of furniture, table tops for kitchens or bars, sinks and bathtubs.
-Because of the beauty of the design and the special colours it is used to make jewellery.
+It is used to make furniture, table tops for kitchens or bars, sinks and bathtubs.
+Thanks to the beauty of its design and its special colors, it is used in jewelry.

 photo source: servicecentral.com.au